Class catches Cameron, foes scent blood

 Yet for all the grumbling, the prime minister may have one saving grace: Labour, whose leader Ed Miliband is even less popular than Cameron after less than two years in charge, has failed to make capital out of Cameron's woes so far.

-"My guess is the last month is not a game changer, partly because Labour doesn't actually at the moment have a credible alternative," said the second Conservative lawmaker.
+"My guess is the last month is not a game changer, partly because Labour doesn't actually at the moment have a credible alternative," said the second Conservative MP.

 "I'm confident we can win the London mayoralty and that will do a lot to restore confidence."